 Changes effective July 1, 2012

-Federal Direct Subsidized Loan first disbursed on or after July 1, 2012 and before July 1, 2014 will not have a subsidized 6 month grace period.
-Loans disbursed during this time period still have a 6 month grace period, however, interest will begin accruing immediately on the principal as soon as the student is no longer enrolled or has dropped below half-time enrollment.
+Federal Direct Subsidized Loans first disbursed between July 1, 2012, and July 1, 2014, do not qualify for an interest-free grace period.
+While these loans still offer a six-month window before payments begin, interest will accrue on the principal as soon as the student graduates, leaves school, or drops below half-time enrollment.

-For further information and details on Direct Loans, and how to apply, please click the links below:
+For further information and details on Direct Loans, and how to apply, please visit the links below: